IDFPR Responsible Vendor Training Organization

-Illinois Department of Financial & Professional Regulation (IDFPR) Manages the Responsible Vendor Training According to the Cannabis Regulation & Tax Act.
+Illinois Department of Financial & Professional Regulation (IDFPR) Manages State-Mandated Responsible Vendor Training (RVT) Organizations According Required By The Cannabis Regulation & Tax Act.

 As the legal medical and recreational cannabis industry expands across Illinois, companies within this new marketplace notice a lack of professional quality training to EDUCATE their workforce and maintain compliance.
 Illinois’ “Cannabis Regulation and Tax Act” provides for the controlled legalization of adult use cannabis in the state.